 Latest News & Announcements

-To alleviate this bottleneck, the ARTC is constructing the Southern Sydney Freight Line (SSFL), which will provide a dedicated freight line for a distance of 36 kilometres between Birrong and Macarthur in southern Sydney.
-The SSFL will provide a third track in the rail corridor specifically for freight services, allowing passenger and freight services to operate independently.
+To alleviate this bottleneck, the ARTC constructed the Southern Sydney Freight Line (SSFL), a dedicated freight line for a distance of 36 kilometres between Birrong and Macarthur in southern Sydney.
+The SSFL provides a third track in the rail corridor specifically for freight services, allowing passenger and freight services to operate independently.